helidon-io/helidon/docs/se/guides/crac.md

 > [!TIP]
 > This does a full build inside the Docker container.
 The first time you run it, it will take a while because it is downloading all of the Maven dependencies and caching them in a Docker layer.
 Subsequent builds will be much faster as long as you don’t change the `pom.xml` file.
 If the pom is modified then the dependencies will be re-downloaded.

 Build the application, notice that warmup and snapshot of the application is created during build time in the 2nd stage.
-For warming up the [siege](https://github.com/JoeDog/siege) load testing utility is used.
-Dockerfile is based on Radim Vansa’s [article](https://foojay.io/today/warp-the-new-crac-engine) introducing Warp CRaC engine.
+For warming up the [siege][siege] load testing utility is used.
+Dockerfile is based on Radim Vansa’s [article][article] introducing Warp CRaC engine.

 ```shell [Terminal]
 docker build -t helidon-quickstart-se-crac -f Dockerfile.crac .